Exporting to the UK from Ireland

 • Do not need an export health certificate.

-• Require a commercial document from the supplier.
+• Requires a commercial document from the supplier to allow traceability.

 Medium Risk

-• From 31 January 2024 may be subject to physical import checks.
-A date for application of Border Control Post SPS entry controls (identity and physical inspection controls) for Irish goods moving to GB is not yet set out in the current draft TOM but there is a commitment to defining this in final version of TOM to issue in June 2023.
+• From 31 October 2024 consignments may be subject to risk based physical import checks.
+A date for application of Border Control Post SPS entry controls (identity and physical inspection controls) for Irish goods moving to GB will be confirmed shortly.

 High risk